Try our free ROI calculator. Discover your site's revenue potential.

 Published on August 3, 2022

-Robots.txt file is a file located on your server that tells web crawlers which pages they can and cannot access.
 If a web crawler tries to crawl a page that is blocked in the robots.txt file, it will be considered a soft 404 error.

 Although a soft 404 error will not hurt your website’s ranking, it is still considered an error.
 And too many errors on your website can lead to a slower crawl rate which can eventually hurt your ranking due to decreased crawling.

-If your website has a lot of pages that are blocked by the robots.txt file, it can also lead to a wasted crawl budget.
+If your website has a lot of pages that are blocked by the robots.txt files, it can also lead to a wasted crawl budget.
 The crawl budget is the number of pages Google will crawl on your website during each visit.

 Another reason why robots.txt files are important in SEO is that they give you more control over the way Googlebot crawls and indexes your website.
 If you have a website with a lot of pages, you might want to block certain pages from being indexed so they don’t overwhelm search engine web crawlers and hurt your rankings.